Dynamics of Streamers and Pseudostreamers and Implications for the Solar Wind: Dynamics of the Helmet Streamer and Pseudostreamer

 \subsection{Pseudostreamer dynamics}

-{Turning now to the evolution of the Pseudostreamer, one of the most prominent features is the presence of Interchange Magnetic Reconnection (IMR) near the base of the streamer stalk, {at $r\approx 1.75~R_{\odot}$ -- see Figure \ref{fig:dpseudo}.} The two closed magnetic arcades that form the base of the Pseudostreamer are in general, asymmetric in size, as the magnetic flux is not equal at the footpoints of the streamer.
-In general, the closed loops from one half the streamer are longer than the other and therefore involve higher coronal heating.
-As a result, the longer closed field lines become hotter, expand, and are compressed against the oppositely oriented open magnetic field.
+{Turning now to the evolution of the Pseudostreamer, the most prominent feature is the presence of Interchange Magnetic Reconnection (IMR) near the apex of the pseudostreamer, {at $r\approx 1.75~R_{\odot}$ -- see Figure \ref{fig:dpseudo}.} The two closed magnetic arcades that form the base of the Pseudostreamer are in general asymmetric in size, as the radial magnetic flux is not symmetric across the photospheric polarity inversion line at the base of the pseudostreamer.
+In general, the closed loops from one half the streamer will be longer than the other and therefore receive larger total coronal heating.
+As is well-known from the so-called loop scaling laws, the coronal gas pressure increases with increasing loop length for fixed coronal heating rate \citep[e.g.][]{rosner1978}.
+The imbalance in gas pressure causes the closed loops near the pseudostreamer apex, where the plasma beta is high, to expand and compress against the oppositely oriented open magnetic field.
 This forms a current sheet, evident from the reversal of the radial component of ${\bf B}$ across this layer.
 As a result, IMR takes place.
-In Figure.~\ref{fig:dpseudo}(a), a small-scale plasmoid is apparent at the upper end of the current sheet, confirming the presence of IMR in this magnetic configuration.
+In Figure~\ref{fig:dpseudo}(a), a small-scale plasmoid is apparent at the upper end of the current sheet, confirming the presence of IMR in this magnetic configuration.
 During this interchange reconnection, open and closed magnetic field lines reconnect with one another without any net opening or closing of flux.
 After IMR occurs, part of the previously closed magnetic flux becomes open and exactly the same amount of open flux becomes closed.
-This distinguishes the reconnection taking place at the pseudostreamer from that at the Helmet streamer stalk.
+This distinguishes the reconnection taking place at the pseudostreamer from that at the Helmet streamer stalk, which involves primarily open-open or closed-closed reconnection, at least for this 2.5D model.
 As the IMR removes flux from one closed arcade and adds it to the other, the latter starts to expand, choking off and eventually reversing the orientation of the current sheet, inducing IMR on the opposite flank of the pseudostreamer, and the whole process repeats quasi-periodically.
 In Figure.~\ref{fig:dpseudo}~(b)--(d) panels, different phases of the IMR can be observed.
 We observe this repeated reconnection process both during the quasi-steady and driving phase, although the properties are different.
-In the absence of the shear driving, IMR is solely induced by the interplay of local coronal heating, conduction and radiative cooling process.
+In the absence of the shear driving, IMR is solely induced by the interplay of local coronal heating, conduction and radiative cooling.
 In the driving phase, both local thermodynamics and shear driving contribute to exciting IMR, and the reconnection process becomes more dynamic, with the formation of a greater number of plasmoids.
-By driving the shear flow, local magnetic fields become stressed and magnetic free energy builds up.
+By driving the shear flow at the photosphere, magnetic free energy in the form of an out-of-plane ($\phi $ component) field builds up and propagates to the null region where it leads to current sheet formation.
 A part of this free energy is dissipated by the IMR process and in the process, plasmoids are ejected.
-Although there are quasi-periodic plasmoid ejections from the reconnection site, they cannot be advected by the background solar wind for a large distance.
-The background open magnetic field of the solar wind interacts with the plasmoid's field, reconnects with one side of the plasmoid and they are quickly eroded away and disappear.
-It is noteworthy that for exciting and sustaining IMR through the Tearing mode instability, a necessary condition is to reach beyond the critical Lundquist number, which is of the order of $10^4$~\citep{biskamp1986,Loureiro2007,Bhattacharjee2009,Gannouni2023}.
-In our model, we find the presence of IMR when the refinement level is increased from 5 to 7 levels, i.e., when the local grid spacing is reduced from 1 Mm to 0.25 Mm.
+It is important to note that even though the driving motions are constant in one direction, the reconnection alternates back and forth between the two closed flux systems.
+Since the driving speed is very slow compared to the coronal Alfvén speed, then in principle it should be possible for the system to achieve a steady state where the IMR is all in one direction and smooth.
+Instead, we find bursty reconnection that seems to overshoot, so that the IMR alternates back and forth.